Content created: 971226

 Return to top.

-A larger proportion of Chinese vocabulary is monosyllabic, and individual words, whether monosyllabic or polysyllabic, are uninflected, making use of word order to show syntactic relationships:
+A large proportion of Chinese vocabulary is monosyllabic, and individual words, whether monosyllabic or polysyllabic, are uninflected, making use of word order to show syntactic relationships:

-A restricted syllable inventory and syllable-level semanticity, tend in combination to generate homonyms.
-The tendency of spoken language to favor bisyllabic compounds, which reaches even to synonym compounds, has the effect of disambiguating those homonyms.
+The combination of (1) a restricted inventory of phonological syllable types and (2) and syllable-level semanticity, logically tends to generate homonyms.
+The tendency of spoken language to favor bisyllabic compounds, even synonym compounds, has the effect of disambiguating those homonyms.
 For example, here are some other semantic fields associated with the spoken syllables biān and fú:

-biān = edge; whip; compile; bat; to pierce with a stone probe
+biān = edge; whip; compile;to pierce with a stone probe

-fú = prop up; prisoner; fall; not; thus; bat; happiness; float; fluorine; bushy
+fú = prop up; prisoner; fall; not; thus;happiness; float; fluorine; bushy

 Return to top.